Are there any security & privacy concerns?

 It is also important to note that, when clients don’t request to use MPTCP, server applications will create “plain” TCP sockets within the kernel when connections are accepted, making the performance impact minimal.

-MPTCP supports most TCP socket options.
-It is possible some less-common ones are not supported.
-If it is the case, please document your use-case in a new issue.
+On Linux, MPTCP supports most socket options handled by TCP.
+It is possible some less common ones are not supported.
+If it is the case, please document your use-case in a new issue, and/or share patches.

 For example, MPTCP in the Linux kernel is currently not compatible with KTLS.